anikiyusuf/BlogAppREADME/README.md

 ![Express](download.jpg)
 ## BLOG APP

-This project is a simple Backed  Application  using express a nodejs framework.
+This project is a simple Backend  Application  using express a nodejs framework.
 That allows users to signup , login , create blog , add blog , update blog and delete blogs .
 Blogs can be save in two different form on this app (draft or published).
 User can get the blog endpoint, either the user is been login or not.

 #### Getting started:
 To get started we need to ensure that we have nodejs running on our  local terminal .
 If we don't have  nodejs on our local machine ,  we need to install it by downloading the latest version of it.